sahilohe/fictional-carnival/README.md

 7. `solana airdrop 2` to get some fake SOL.
 Enter this command as many times as you want

-8. we need a new keypair file in the deploy/target folder so that we get a programID for our lib.rs file to be deployed on the devent.
+8. we need a new keypair file in the deploy/target folder so that we get a programID for our lib.rs file to be deployed on the devent. for that make sure we are in `myepicproject` folder.
+We need to make changes in two of the files, named `lib.rs` (location - `programs/src/lib.rs`) and ``Anchor.toml``